 Effects of Orbital Eccentricity: The Earth

-Since, at least to a first approximation, planetary temperatures vary according to their distances from the Sun, we might also expect that temperatures would increase as a planet moves toward the Sun, and decrease as it moves away from the Sun.
-If the distance variation, expressed by the eccentricity, is small, the change in temperature might not be big enough to notice, but a large change in distance, corresponding to a large eccentricity, should provide easily observable effects.
+Since, at least to a first approximation, planetary temperatures vary according to their distances from the Sun, we might also expect that temperatures would increase as a planet moves toward the Sun and decrease as it moves away from the Sun.
+If the distance variation, as expressed by the eccentricity, is small, the change in temperature might not be big enough to notice, but a large change in distance, corresponding to a large eccentricity, should provide easily observable effects.

-In the case of the Earth, the small orbital eccentricity (only 1.7%) works against detecting any changes, but the fact that we live on the Earth makes it easier to detect changes, so we might hope to be able to see changes in the weather during the course of the year, as we approach or go away from the Sun.
-As it turns out, however, there are a number of complicating factors for the Earth, two of which, seasonal variations in temperature, and topographical variations, prove to be more important than the eccentricity, by factors of about 20, and 2, respectively.
+In the case of the Earth the small orbital eccentricity (only 1.7%) works against detecting any changes, but the fact that we live on the Earth makes it easier to detect changes, so we might hope to be able to see changes in the weather during the course of the year as we approach or go away from the Sun.
+As it turns out, however, there are a number of complicating factors for the Earth, two of which, seasonal variations in temperature and topographical variations, prove to be more important than the eccentricity, by factors of about 20 and 2, respectively.

-To see how this works, consider the fact that the Earth's distance from the Sun varies by about 3 million miles, from only 91 1/2 million miles when near perihelion, in early January, to around 94 1/2 million miles when near aphelion, in early July (the actual dates of perihelion and aphelion vary from year to year, according to when the most recent leap year was, and where you live relative to the International Date Line, but at the moment, they are just a few days after the beginning of the respective months).
+To see how this works, consider the fact that the Earth's distance from the Sun varies by about 3 million miles, from only 91 1/2 million miles when near perihelion in early January, to around 94 1/2 million miles when near aphelion in early July (the actual dates of perihelion and aphelion vary from year to year, according to when the most recent leap year was, and where you live relative to the International Date Line, but at the moment they are just a few days after the beginning of the respective months).
 With a change in distance of 3 million miles, you might think that there would be very noticeable changes in the temperature and weather, but that is not so, as is easy to see if you realize that in January, when we are closest to the Sun, most of the world's population is experiencing the cold temperatures of a northern hemisphere winter.
-Similarly, in July, when we are furthest from the Sun, most people, living in areas turned toward the Sun by the tilt of our axis, are experiencing the warm weather of early summer.
+Similarly, in July, when we are furthest from the Sun most people, living in areas turned toward the Sun by the tilt of our axis, are experiencing the warm weather of early summer.

-Now, at least theoretically, the changing distance does produce a change in the amount of heat that we receive from the Sun.
-It is just that the expected change, in percentage terms, is only about twice the change in distance, in percentage terms, and that is relatively small, despite the 3 million mile variation in distance.
+Now at least theoretically, the changing distance does produce a change in the amount of heat that we receive from the Sun.
+It is just that the expected change, in percentage terms, is only about twice the change in distance in percentage terms, and that is relatively small, despite the 3 million mile variation in distance.

 Recent Questions and Replies: Feb 9, 2003: